-Twitter removes 150 accounts tweeting anti-Biden conspiracies on election day
+Twitter removes 150 accounts tweeting anti-Biden conspiracies on Election Day

-Twitter has taken down a network of spam accounts that were tweeting out anti-Joe Biden conspiracy theories on election day, NBC News reports.
+Twitter has taken down a network of spam accounts that were tweeting out anti-Joe Biden conspiracy theories on Election Day, NBC News reports.

-The spam network was comprised about 150 accounts.
-Twitter said the accounts violated its policies on “spam and platform manipulation,” and coordination between accounts to violate Twitter rules, Twitter told NBC News‘s Ben Collins and Brandy Zadrozny.
+The spam network is composed of about 150 accounts.
+Twitter said the accounts violated its policies on “spam and platform manipulation,” and coordination between accounts to violate Twitter rules, Twitter told NBC News’s Ben Collins and Brandy Zadrozny.

 The spam network was detected by the media monitoring group Alethea, which had been monitoring disinformation campaigns that were coordinated on the messaging platforms Discord and WhatsApp.